HeckFinlay/dig-deeper/README.md

 Installation

-1. Download the workflow.zip files.
+1. Download and unzip the workflow.zip files.
 2. Move them to your ~/Library/Services folder.
 3. (Possibly optional) Change permissions for those files so that you have read, write and execute permissions.